graphql-rules/graphql-rules/docs/rules/04-fields-input/input-grouping.md

+---
+path: '/rules/input-grouping'
-### 4.1.
-Put coupled arguments into own input-types.
+title: '4.1.
+Put coupled arguments into own input-types.'
+---

 It is quite often that certain arguments are logically connected.
 For example, a list of articles `[Article]` can be filtered by `lang`, `userId` and `rating` fields and sized using `limit` field.
 It is not advisable to have those arguments on the same level: